emacsmirror/puppet-ts-mode/README.md

 ### Syntax highlighting

-Syntax highlighting for the following syntactic elements is implemented:
+Syntax highlighting for the following elements is fully implemented:

 - comments
 - strings